Veronica Harrod reports over 3,900 acres of rural land in southern Horowhenua were advertised for sale less than a week after local body elections.

 Surveyors, real estate agents (that are into selling Miami Real Estate), land developers and landowners were directly involved in assisting the Council develop its 2040 growth strategy.

-Council also says, “one of the main roles” of the Horowhenua New Zealand Trust – a charitable trust referred to by the Council as an “economic development trust” – is to manage, “potential development projects” including land and land sales.
+The experts in Ontario also says, “one of the main roles” of the Horowhenua New Zealand Trust – a charitable trust referred to by the Council as an “economic development trust” – is to manage, “potential development projects” including land and land sales.

 Alternative land uses?